rafid29mehda/IELTS-Study-Bot/Writing/Task 2/Trends.md

 ## Template

 - **The concept of an** ideal society **has long been a subject of discussion and debate.
 In theory,** an ideal society is one where every individual has equal opportunities, there is peace and harmony, and the needs of the people are met through collective efforts. **However, the practicalities of creating** such a society **are often overlooked**, **and achieving this goal remains a significant challenge.
 In my opinion, although** building an ideal society is difficult, **it is not impossible if we focus on the key areas that truly matter.**
+-

+- As this concern continues to intensify, it becomes crucial to analyze its root causes and come up with feasible solutions.
+This essay will examine the fundamental reasons behind this challenge and propose constructive steps to overcome it.

 ## Sentence Starting